marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 Backtracing
 =======
-Since I am tracing the Python interpreter I am expecting to see invocations of CPython internal methods.
+Since I am tracing the Python interpreter I expect to see invocations of CPython internal methods.
 Luckily gdb is extremely smart and helps a lot in mapping what is happening in the Python interpreter with the high level source code.
 Having trapped *wait4* invocations, the first item I expect to see is a libc